SamitHuang/mindone/examples/videocomposer/README.md

 ### Notes

-- Model configs are determined by `vc/config/base.py` and `configs/xxx.yaml` and CLI arg parser.
+- Model configs are determined by `vc/config/base.py` and `configs/xxx.yaml` and CLI arg parser, implemented with vc/config/parser.py
 - Checkpoints needs to be placed in `model_weights`.
 - For ARM platform, `pip install motion-vector-extractor` will not work.
 Please obtain the wheel installation file from samithuang or wtomin.